This site requires JavaScript, please enable it in your browser!

 By JeSuisFish, with 3 replies.

-Last reply by danpost, over 8 years ago:
+Last reply by danpost, about 9 years ago:

 You just need an identifier in the combined classes (Tank, Turret and Shell) -- probably an int field to distinguish one from another (using values from zero to three).
 Add methods to the classes to return the identification number so that other objects can determine which they are.